Autonomous Tester

 Additional guidelines added to the steps in the report where necessary.

 Consulting knowledge sources can be time-consuming.
 Therefore, we recommend using knowledge sources only during the test design phase.
 After you run the tests, check the results for additional guidelines adopted from the knowledge sources.
 Add the guidelines to your test steps, removing the need for the use of knowledge sources during the run.
-Then, deselect the Use Knowledge Source before running your tests regularly.
+Then, deselect the Use Knowledge Source option in the test suite before running your tests regularly.

 License usage